Lilypad-Tech/lilypad-docs/lilypad/lilypad-v2-examples/cowsay-sepolia.md

 This could take up to a minute to propagate through the IPFS network.
 Please be patient
 {% endhint %}

-2. by navigting to the local folder
+2. by navigating to the local folder
 ```bash
 open /tmp/lilypad/data/downloaded-files/Qmay5vZ7u5jvn2VkAGMLkkYXGQQd5GFZFuHkbDEFYb5VeF
 ```